Presentation of the security principles in WAPT

 Security requirements: integrity, confidentiality, availability

-There are several cryptographic devices in a WAPT deployment:
+There are several cryptographic materials in a WAPT deployment:

 B4.
 Communications